 We started our Luxembourgian journey by stopping by at Clervaux for lunch.
 Clervaux is a quaint village situated amid a deep and narrow valley beside the Clerve river, the white Clervaux castle, which was originally built during the 12th century, stands prominently on a rocky spur above the town.
 This castle reminded me of a similar-looking castle in Nyon overlooking Geneva lake.

-Besides the castle, its Benedictine Abbey of St. Maurice and St. Maur built in 1910 in Romanesque-Burgundian style is quite a must-see.
+Besides the castle, its Benedictine Abbey of St. Maurice and St. Maur was built in 1910 in Romanesque-Burgundian style is quite a must-see.

 Our Stay in Vianden